Channel List Header

 Light ModeDark Mode

 The View displays an avatar and action button by default.
-You can set listeners to handle when a user clicks these:
+You can set listeners to handle when users click on these elements:

 channelListHeaderView.setOnActionButtonClickListener {